peoplepattern/crowdflower/BLOG.md

 We love open source and working with the larger community to make our codebase even better!
 If you have any contributions, please fork the repository and send us a pull request through GitHub.
 For more details and instructions on filing issues, refer to the repository [README](https://github.com/peoplepattern/crowdflower).

-The `crowdflower` source code is ©2014 People Pattern Corporation and licensed under the Apache License, Version 2.0.
+The `crowdflower` source code is Copyright 2014 People Pattern Corporation and [licensed](https://github.com/peoplepattern/crowdflower/blob/master/LICENSE) under the Apache License, Version 2.0.